mcamou/rock-paper-scissors/README.md

 # Missing functionality, extensions and other notes

+Please note that there are more commits than I would usually make, especially at the beginning, since one of the purposes of this exercise is to see how the program evolved over time.

 Some things I didn't have the time for:

 * The web service has no way to query the list of the available items.